RedisGears/RedisGears/recipes/write_behind/README-RS-Oracle.md

 ## System requirements

-* Redis Enterprise Software v5.4.11-2 or above
+* Redis Enterprise Software v5.4.11-2 or above running on Ubuntu Bionic
 * Oracle database (tested with 11g and 12c)
 * RedisGears module built for Ubuntu Bionic